 Finding accommodation in Brisbane

-Renting property in Brisbane
+Renting accommodation in Brisbane

-Viewings for Brisbane accommodation are usually at set times, and if the property is well-priced, expats should expect to be viewing it with as many as a dozen other people.
+Viewings for Brisbane accommodation are usually at set times and if the property is well-priced, expats should expect to be viewing it with as many as a dozen other people.
 To avoid the crowds, it's best to go to weekday viewings during working hours rather than after-hours or weekend viewings.